lcrepet/CoopAssistantBot/README.md

 * fourth_level: the members can ask the chatbot about their schedules.
 For that, the chatbot needs to know to which member it talks!
 The Coop API allows you to log the members via OAuth and manage their account.

+TODO:
+* fifth_level: schedule new shift through the chatbot.
+Use the scenarios (the exchange between the members and the chatbot could be composed by more than 2 messages and the chatbot could need memory) and the Coop API.

 Requirements